 Although the Sting Ray was a giant step forward from the C1 Corvette, it still contained plenty of compromises.
 The chassis wasn’t exactly leading-edge, using a traditional full frame to carry the fiberglass body.
 More surprisingly, it used drum brakes all around.
 Discs would have to wait until 1965, for some inexplicable reason.
 Every proper new sports car in 1963 had discs; the Jaguar for almost a decade.

 Which is of course where the Sing Ray’s greatest assets resided.
 327 cubic inches of sublime world-class goodness, regardless of which state of excitement they came in: 250, 300 and 340 hp with carburation, or the 360 hp fuel-injected crème de la crème.
-Nothing from Europe could top a 327 in terms of performance per dollar.
+Nothing from Europe could top—or come close to matching—a 327 in terms of performance per dollar.
 Which is why it found itself under the hood of a number of exotics there.

 For most Corvette drivers, the race for the opposite sex was the most important one.
 And in 1963, this was as good as ammunition got.
 She wonders, “Does he actually have Ursula or me on his mind?”

 Although imperfect, the C2 Corvette Sting Ray was the best-ever Corvette for its given time.
 Yes, a current Corvette makes the C2 look antiquated; then again, many of today’s emaciated gym-addict stars make Ursula look a bit less than perfectly-toned.
 But in 1963, when both were about as good as it got, the Corvette’s features were unparalleled for its cost.
 Only a man with a heart of stone could resist temptation like this!
 I was happy to know that I didn’t have a heart of stone.
 I didn’t even make the slightest effort to resist its charms.
 I obsessed on the Sting Ray like no other car in my youth.